CONSELF/conself-docs/content/manual/simulation-process.md

 A fundamental part of the application is given by the *Steps completed* button, which gives access to a detailed summary table of the performed steps within the current case.
 After clicking this button a new windows pops-up with one row for every step submitted in the current case.

+Going back to the simulation page, on the bottom part we can get quite a few information about the steps which are submitted to the system to be processed.

 {{< figure src="/images/SimulationStep.png" alt="Summary table of all the performed steps within a single case." class="figure-80" >}}

-The data available for each step are:
+The data available for each of these submitted steps are:

 - *Step Type*: type of the performed step
 - *Operations*: a set of functionalities to interact with the current step